eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 #### MyTriggerClass

-At the moment the WaitSet does not support _Triggerable_ classes which are movable or copyable.
+At the moment the _WaitSet_ does not support _Triggerable_ classes which are movable or copyable.
 This is caused by the `resetCallback` and the `hasEventCallback` which are pointing to the _Triggerable_.
-The callbacks inside of the WaitSet would point to the wrong memory location.
-Therefore we have to delete move and copy operations.
+After a move the callbacks inside of the _WaitSet_ would point to the wrong memory location and a copy could lead to an unattached object if there is no more space left in the _WaitSet_.
+Therefore we have to delete the move and copy operations for now.
 ```cpp
     MyTriggerClass(const MyTriggerClass&) = delete;
     MyTriggerClass(MyTriggerClass&&) = delete;